fbpic/fbpic/docs/source/index.rst

 You can then see the section :doc:`install/installation` and :doc:`how_to_run`, to get started with using FBPIC.
-For more informatino, the section :doc:`api_reference/api_reference` lists the main objects that are accessible in the ``fbpic`` package.
+For more information, the section :doc:`api_reference/api_reference` lists the main objects that are accessible in the ``fbpic`` package.

 .. toctree::